Master

 The interest in large marine vertebrate conservation, research and management is increasing in pre- and post-graduate students, as well as in professionals.
 This course will provide a strong platform from which to launch a career working with this special group of animals, it covers relevant subjects for both wild and captive animals (as the course is designed to appeal to students from a wide range of backgrounds including biologists, naturalists and veterinarians).

-The Professional Masters in Large Marine Vertebrates Sciences was born from the collaboration between Alma Mater Studiorum and Department of Biology, Ecology and Earth Sciences (DIBEST) of the University of Calabria.
+The Professional Masters in Large Marine Vertebrates Sciences was born from the collaboration between Alma Mater Studiorum, Department of Biology, Ecology and Earth Sciences (DIBEST) of the University of Calabria and Egas Moniz University School of Health and Science, Lisbon.
 It is an International Master specifically designed to give professionals and young graduates theoretical knowledge on a large variety of aspects of Large Marine Vertebrate management and conservation, starting from the basics (physiology, biology, anatomy, etc.), to more specific competences, like welfare, diseases and pathology, legislation concerning Marine Vertebrates, monitoring, management in the wild and under human care, as well as communication and scientific writing skills.

 All this is possible thanks to a team of highly qualified professors, which includes academics from the two main Universities, selected Universities throughout Italy and the rest of the world as well as highly specialist independent professionals.